Please familiarise yourself with the fees information on the “How much will it cost”, before investigating your funding options.

 - Third instalment to be paid by 19 April 2018 - £600

-- A discount of £100 for full payment at contract, by 1st July latest
+- A discount of £100 for full payment at contract, by 31st July

 The course fee does not include any institutional accreditation fee which will be charged separately (maximum £300).
 All fees are payable to ALRA.
 Details will be sent with acceptance letter.